Vittorio Foa: Trade unionism and autonomism

-In 1948, Foa dedicated to trade union activity, joining the FIOM.
+In 1948, Foa dedicated to trade union activity, joining the Italian Federation of Metalworkers (Federazione Impiegati Operai Metallurgici, FIOM).
 In 1949, he joined the left-wing trade union of Giuseppe Di Vittorio, the Italian General Confederation of Labour (Confederazione Generale Italiana del Lavoro, CGIL), and became an influential and highly charismatic trade union leader.
 In October 1949, he joined the national secretariat of the CGIL, for which he held the position of deputy secretary of the research office.
 He was the CGIL's confederal secretary from 1957 to 1970.
 In 1959, he collaborated with the magazine Passato e presente, which was directed by Carlo Ripa di Meana with the help of Antonio Giolitti, and Foa quickly emerged as one of the greatest theorists of workers' autonomy, inspiring with his theses the birth of workerism (operaismo) years later.
 In 1961, he wrote the first editorial of Raniero Panzieri's Quaderni Rossi.

-A leading intellectual of the non-communist left, Foa supported the anti-authoritarian theory of autonomism for the working class, the theory of socialism from below, which would later inspire the foundation of several extra-parliamentary leftist groups of which Foa was to become a member, including the Italian Socialist Party of Proletarian Unity (Partito Socialista Italiano di Unità Proletaria, PSIUP), the Proletarian Unity Party (Partito di Unità Proletaria, PdUP), and Proletarian Democracy (Democrazia Proletaria, DP), of which he was the co-founder after the dissolution of the PSIUP in 1972.
+A leading intellectual of the non-communist left, Foa supported the anti-authoritarian and libertarian socialist theory of autonomism for the working class, the theory of socialism from below, which would later inspire the foundation of several extra-parliamentary leftist groups of which Foa was to become a member, including the Italian Socialist Party of Proletarian Unity (Partito Socialista Italiano di Unità Proletaria, PSIUP), the Proletarian Unity Party (Partito di Unità Proletaria, PdUP), and Proletarian Democracy (Democrazia Proletaria, DP), of which he was the co-founder after the dissolution of the PSIUP in 1972.